During my teenage years, I developed asthma. It took a long while before I was officially diagnosed.

-Of course, they got there information wrong and called my elementary school babysitter.
-Luckily she remembered who I was, since she had 3 boys and no daughters of her own.
-As I was wheeled in to the secretary office, I was still very dizzy and had trouble forming my thoughts.
+Of course, they got their information wrong and called my elementary school babysitter.
+Luckily she remembered who I was since she had 3 boys and no daughters of her own.
+As I was wheeled into the secretary office, I was still very dizzy and had trouble forming my thoughts.
 I told them the woman standing there was not my mother and they assured me that it was.
 I must just be confused.
 You should have seen them jumped when the woman confirmed that she was not my mother, but my elementary school babysitter.
 They looked at her like she was a kidnapper.
 She had done nothing wrong.

 “Love is not what takes you by surprise and leaves you totally breathless.
 It’s called asthma.” – Unknown